trevorwslee/UNOR4WiFiExperiments/README.md

 #include "INO/dd_joystick_test/dd_joystick_test.ino"
 ```

-When the sketch is running, please turn to the Serial Monitor, there you should see log lines like
+When the sketch is running, please turn to the Serial Monitor.
+There you should see log lines like
 ```
 listening on 192.168.0.2:10201 ...
 listening on 192.168.0.2:10201 ...
 listening on 192.168.0.2:10201 ...
 ```
-which shows the IP address (and port) on which your Arduino UNO R4 WiFi is listening.
+which shows the network IP address (and port) on which your Arduino UNO R4 WiFi is listening.

 Your IP will likely be different than what shown above.
 Note down the IP address shown.
 You will need this IP for DumbDisplay WIFI connection.